Seamartin Australian Vintage Fishing Reel Reference History, and Technical Information guide, reeLpedia ® 22/6/2009.

 SEAMARTIN fishing reel was the unique invention of Cliff Martin from Lakes Entrance in Victoria -c.1950s.

 The design principle of the remarkable SEAMARTIN is between a side cast and a spinning reel.
-The spool is fixed forward as with a spinning reel, but the spool revolves to retrieve line like a side cast reel.
+The spool is fixed forward as with a spinning reel, but the spool revolves to retrieve the line like a side cast reel.
 The unique oscillating action of the line retrieve hook lays the line on the spool in a cross-weave pattern eliminating bite-in and coil throwing.
-It also allows the spool to be filled to capacity with out line slip off, ensuring trouble free casting.
-A devoted salt water fisherman and self-taught fitter and turner, Cliff Martin successfully patented his reel in 1960, lodged at the registered address of his Solicitor in Scott Street, Bairnsdale, Victoria.
+It also allows the spool to be filled to capacity without line slip-off, ensuring trouble-free casting.
+A devoted saltwater fisherman and self-taught fitter and turner, Cliff Martin successfully patented his reel in 1960, lodged at the registered address of his Solicitor in Scott Street, Bairnsdale, Victoria.
 Around 1,000 reels were manufactured over the next 10 years.
-They were all hand made.
+They were all handmade.
 The early prototypes were made from whatever scrap materials Cliff Martin could lay his hands on.
 The production model of the surf reel has an Australian Cedar body and spool-drum with Brass bevel gears, and Manganese Bronze bearings, that are so massive that Martin offered a lifetime guarantee against malfunction.

 First production: Seamartin Model 1 - c.1960.
 "Seamartin Patented- No.242,286" on id plate.

-The very first production of SEAMARTIN was based on the Brass Ocsillating Bush design, which uniquely comprised single piece Australian red cedar spool drum, with an optional extra line capacity created by permanently fixed Marine Ply side-plates, which made up the front & back of the drum.
-The design of the single piece drum, at much later stage, was found to be quite problematic.
+The very first production of SEAMARTIN was based on the Brass Oscillating Bush design, which uniquely comprised single piece Australian red cedar spool drum, with an optional extra line capacity created by permanently fixed Marine Ply side-plates, which made up the front and back of the drum.
+The design of the single-piece drum, at a much later stage, was found to be quite problematic.
 Most fishing enthusiasts who took good care of their reel did not encounter any splitting of the spool drum sides.
-However, if the real was left wet with the line tightly spooled around it, expansion of the cedar wood would cause splitting of the drum's side-plates.
-Cliff Martin offered a life time guarantee on his reels, and he repaired damaged spools by replacing them with Marine Ply side-plates, often on the rear, and in worst case scenarios, front and back of the drum.
+However, if the real was left wet with the line tightly spooled around it, expansion of the cedar wood would cause the splitting of the drum's side plates.
+Cliff Martin offered a lifetime guarantee on his reels, and he repaired damaged spools by replacing them with Marine Ply side plates, often on the rear, and in worst-case scenarios, front and back of the drum.

 Specifications: